Doctoral Candidate in Anthropology, University of Pennsylvania

 Areas of Interest

-Daniel Aldana Cohen is Assistant Professor of Sociology at the University of Pennsylvania.
-Dr. Cohen's writing and research are on climate politics.
-He investigates the intersections of climate change, inequalities of race and social class, and the political projects of both elites and social movements in global cities of the North and South.
+Daniel Aldana Cohen is Assistant Professor of Sociology in the School of Arts and Sciences.
+He researches and writes on climate politics, investigating the intersections of climate change, inequalities of race and social class, and the political projects of both elites and social movements in global cities of the North and South.
 Cohen's work has been published in Nature, Public Culture, Jacobin, Dissent, Public Books, NACLA Report on the Americas, and elsewhere.

 Zaire Zenit Dinzey-Flores